You’ve got to be proactive.

 However, it’s not all bad news.

-If you’re not based in the U.S., you can still use a Facebook store as a sales channel to hook in new customers and send them to your website to check out by using the call to action, “Check Out on Website.”
+If you’re not based in the U.S., you can still use a traditional Facebook shop as a sales channel to hook in new customers and send them to your website to check out by using the call to action, “Check Out on Website.”

 Okay, now let’s look at how to set up a Facebook store with Shopify.
-Then, we’ll take a look at how to create a standalone Facebook shop.
+Then, we’ll take a look at how to create a standalone Facebook store using the Shop tab on a Facebook page.

 How to Set Up a Facebook Shop with Shopify

-We recommend this route for serious sellers (and for existing Shopify or Oberlo users).
+We recommend this route for serious sellers (and for existing Shopify users).

 Firstly, you’re in control – your business won’t be completely dependent on the whims of future Facebook policies.